lowRISC/opentitan/hw/ip/hmac/README.md

 This version does not have many defense mechanisms but is able to wipe internal variables such as the secret key, intermediate hash results H, digest and the message FIFO.
 It does not wipe the software accessible 32x32b FIFO.
-The software can wipe the variables by writing a 32-bit random value into [`WIPE_SECRET`](doc/registers.md#wipe_secret) register.
+The software can wipe the internal variables and secret key by writing a 32-bit random value into [`WIPE_SECRET`](doc/registers.md#wipe_secret) register.
-The internal variables will be reset to the written value.
+The internal variables and secret key will be reset to the written value.
+For SHA-2 384/512 modes that operate on 64-bit words, the 32-bit random value is replicated and concatenated to create the 64-bit value.
 This version of the HMAC does not have an internal pseudo-random number generator to derive the random number from the written seed number.

 A later update may provide an interface for external hardware IPs, such as a key manager, to update the secret key.